 Dance and get inspired.

-The Dance minor at Otago is a dynamic programme with new and exciting papers that will introduce you to innovative ways of moving, and inspire you to form your distinct choreographic identity and performance style.
+Dance at Otago is a dynamic programme with new and exciting papers that will introduce you to innovative ways of moving, and inspire you to form your distinct choreographic identity and performance style.

 All papers integrate practical skills and academic training in order to enhance your creativity, expand your knowledge and critical thinking and shape your identity as a well-rounded artist.

 The exploration of a rich variety of dance styles, choreographic practices and performance opportunities will open up new possibilities of appreciating cultural and artistic diversity.
-It will enable you to experience Dance as a unique embodied knowledge.
+It will enable you to experience dance as a unique embodied knowledge.

 You will also cultivate communication skills and confidence that will broaden your career opportunities in the dance and performing arts sectors.